History of baseball in the United States: 1953–1955

 Until the 1950s, major league baseball franchises had been largely confined to the northeastern United States, with the teams and their locations remaining unchanged from 1903 to 1952.
 The first team to relocate in fifty years was the Boston Braves, who moved in 1953 to Milwaukee, where the club set attendance records.
 In 1954, the St. Louis Browns moved to Baltimore and were renamed the Baltimore Orioles.
 These relocations can be seen as a full-circle ending to the classic era, which began with the moves of teams from Milwaukee and Baltimore.
 In 1955, the Philadelphia Athletics moved to Kansas City.

 National League Baseball leaves New York

-In 1958 the New York market ripped apart.
-The Yankees were becoming the dominant draw, and the cities of the West offered generations of new fans in much more sheltered markets for the other venerable New York clubs, the Brooklyn Dodgers and the New York Giants.
-Placing these storied, powerhouse clubs in the two biggest cities in the West had the specific design of crushing any attempt by the PCL to form a third major league.
-Eager to bring these big names to the West, Los Angeles gave Walter O'Malley, owner of the Dodgers, a helicopter tour of the city and asked him to pick his spot.
-The Giants were given the lease of the PCL San Francisco Seals while Candlestick Park was built for them.
+In 1958 the major league baseball market in New York went through significant realignment.
+As the Yankees increasingly dominated the local market, the Brooklyn Dodgers and the New York Giants sought relocation to the Western United States, attracted by the prospect of fan bases in smaller markets.
+The relocation of these two franchises to the region's largest cities, Los Angeles and San Francisco, was strategically intended to prevent the PCL from expanding into a third major league.
+To incentivize this move, Los Angeles officials provided Dodgers owner Walter O'Malley a helicopter tour of the city and asked him to pick a stadium spot.
+Meanwhile, the Giants secured a temporary lease at Seals Stadium, home of the PCL San Francisco Seals while Candlestick Park was under construction to be their permanent home stadium.